 Succulents are a popular choice for indoor gardening and can be shipped to your home from a variety of locations.
+My favorite place to buy succulents online is Etsy as there are numerous succulent and cacti growers all over the country who all have shops on the marketplace.
 However, the shipping process can be hard on these delicate plants, and it is important to give them proper care to help them recover.

-Upon receiving your succulents, unpack them immediately and check for any damage.
-If the plants have been shipped bare root, without soil, it is important to pot them with soil as soon as possible.
+Upon receiving your succulents, unpack them immediately and check for any damage which may have occurred during shipping.
+If the plants have been shipped bare root, without soil, it is important to pot them with succulent soil as soon as possible to ensure the roots don’t dry up.

 Wait a week or two before fertilizing the succulents.
 This will give them time to adjust to their new environment and establish themselves before adding any extra nutrients.